Tear Down or Renovate in Los Angeles: What Zoning Allows, What It Costs, and How to Decide

 Timeline and Carrying Costs

 New construction typically follows a predictable sequence where each trade has clear access, which can make the construction phase itself more efficient.
 Renovation follows a more iterative sequence as existing conditions are discovered during work - concealed structural conditions, systems requiring rerouting, prior water intrusion - each of which may require a design adjustment.
 Thorough pre-construction investigation (opening walls during the design phase, performing targeted exploratory demolition) reduces the frequency and impact of these discoveries.
 Carrying costs of $10,000 to $30,000+ per month mean that every month saved through better pre-construction planning translates directly to budget savings, and factoring realistic timelines into the financial comparison keeps the analysis accurate.
-Our construction timeline guide covers the permitting and construction phases in detail.

 Environmental and Hazardous Materials